Developing the Capability to run your Business Properly

 Finally, although it is not easily achieved in SMEs, the managing director or CEO should not act as chairman of a board, as there tends to be a conflict of interest.

 It is the chairman’s responsibility to ensure that the right level of documented agreements is in place, including the Articles of Association.
 Many SMEs start with template Articles when they first become established.
-However, over time they need to become more detailed to address the specific needs of the growing business.
+Over time they need to become more detailed to address the specific needs of the growing business.

 Other agreements which evolve over time with SMEs are the Directors’ and Shareholders’ Agreements.
 These are important documents which define how all relevant aspects of the business should be completed in order to address the specific interests of the parties involved.